graasp/docs/blog/unlisted/unlisted-staging-updates.md

 ## Graasp Account

-The Graasp Account has been updated to improve translation and make it more gender-neutral.
+Graasp Account has been updated to improve translation and make it more gender-neutral.
 Additionally, a lighter bundle has been introduced.
 Backend:

 ## Others

+- Graasp Builder, Graasp Player, Graasp Analytics and Graasp Account got optimized for faster loading.
-Updates have been made to Italian translations for emails.
+- Updates have been made to Italian translations for emails.

 We warmly welcome and encourage feedback from our users to continuously improve our platform.
 You can contact us by email [admin@graasp.org](mailto:admin@graasp.org) or by submitting an issue in this [Github repository](https://github.com/graasp/graasp-feedback).